10 bad audio habits to avoid

 A project is of no use when you cannot easily locate and identify its assets.
 It’s recommended to have a separate hard drive for your audio projects.
 We tend to create folders for clients and their subsequent albums, songs or videos.
 If a project includes video, you will find folders containing the source material, mixed material and video project.

-Default file nNames
+Default file names

 Default file names like Audio01 are of no use to anyone.
 Your computer and digital audio workstation (DAW) project might know what they are at that point in time, but that will not easily translate to another DAW or project.
-If the track is the front of a kick drum recorded with an AKG D112 then a name like Kick-Front-D112 might be more appropriate.
+If the track is the front of a kick drum recorded with an AKG D112, then a name like Kick-Front-D112 might be more appropriate.
 File names should contain hyphens and underscores because computers are not the most tolerant on spaces.

 Poor documentation